3 Ways to Easily Downgrade iOS 17.3.1 to 17.3

 How to Downgrade iOS Using Finder or iTunes

 The official way to downgrade your iPhone is to use Finder or iTunes.
-While Apple doesn't allow you to download iOS firmware directly, you don't have to worry about tampering with IPSW files downloaded from third-party sites, as Finder and iTunes will verify the signature and integrity of the firmware you download before performing the firmware downgrade.
+While Apple doesn't allow you to download iOS firmware directly, you don't have to worry about tampering with IPSW files downloaded from third-party sites, as Finder and iTunes will verify the signature and integrity of the firmware you download before performing the ios downgrade.

 Now that you have downloaded the available iOS firmware, let's see how to downgrade your iPhone.